frankzhang05/SystemTakeover/README.md

 # SystemTakeover!
-A simple script to open most of the remote access features of macOS.
+A simple script to turn on most of the remote access features of macOS.
 (It's really dangerous, so undo script is also provided.)

 # Looking for SystemTakeBack!?
 Check the [releases](https://github.com/frankzhang05/systemtakeover/releases) tab to download the app!